Click here to read this article written by Rod Turner for Forbes.

 Watson also helps doctors diagnose cancer, with a four times higher accuracy rate than humans.
 Facebook now has pattern recognition software that can recognize faces better than humans.
 It is forecast that by 2030, computers will become more intelligent than humans.

-Autonomous cars: Self driving cars will soon be available to the public.
+Autonomous cars: Self-driving cars will soon be available to the public.
 Disruption of the auto industry has already begun.
 You won't need to own a car anymore.
 You will call a car with your phone, it will show up at your location and will drive you to your destination.
 You will not need to park; you will only pay for the driven distance and you can be productive while traveling.
 Our kids may never get a driver's license and never own a car.
-This will change cities, because they will need to contain far fewer cars.
-We can transform former parking space into parks.
+This will change cities because they will need to contain far fewer cars.
+We can transform former parking spaces into parks.
 Currently, more than 1.2 million people worldwide die in car accidents every year.
 While we currently experience one accident every 60,000 miles, with autonomous driving, this rate will drop dramatically, saving perhaps a million lives each year worldwide.

 Most car companies will be at risk of gradually failing.
-Traditional car companies will try the evolutionary approach and just build a better car, while tech companies (Tesla, Apple, Uber and Google) will take the revolutionary approach of building a computer on wheels.
-Engineers from major car companies are are very concerned about the looming threat from Tesla.
+Traditional car companies will try the evolutionary approach and just build a better car, while tech companies (Tesla, Apple, Uber, and Google) will take the revolutionary approach of building a computer on wheels.
+Engineers from major car companies are very concerned about the looming threat from Tesla.